 - Temporary changes to help you manage Date Modifications

-- Feature that allows guests to change dates during Force Majeure
+- Changing a guest's reservation dates during Force Majeure

 - Guest incentives to rebook the same property after COVID-19 cancellations